reedge-tech/alx-fe-reactjs/react-router-advanced/README.md

+# React Router Advanced

-# Advanced Routing in React with React Router
+This project demonstrates advanced routing in React using React Router DOM.

-This project demonstrates:
+Features implemented:
+- BrowserRouter setup in the main App.jsx
-- Nested routes inside a profile component
+- Nested routes within the Profile component
-- Dynamic routes for user profiles
+- Dynamic routing with `/blog/:id` using BlogPost component
-- Protected routes that require authentication
+- Protected routes with authentication guard
-- React Router v6 setup using Vite

-## Features
-- `/profile/:id` is protected and supports nested paths:
-  - `/profile/:id/details`
-  - `/profile/:id/settings`
-- `/user/:username` demonstrates dynamic routing.

-## Commands
-npm install
-npm run dev